Kettle and Grille (Marlton, NJ)

-I arrived at the diner at 7:30 on a weekday and it was shockingly packed.
+I arrived at the Kettle and Grille at 7:30 on a weekday and it was shockingly packed.
 I expected a quiet meal but we almost got the last table.

-There are the typical “diner options” at the Kettle and Grille including all day breakfast, several different steak and seafood entrees.
+There are the typical “diner options” at the Kettle and Grille and the Kettle and Grille menu has all-day breakfast, lunch and dinner.
+There are several different steak and seafood entrees.
 There is nothing unique but they do have everything a diner “should” have.
 I ordered their Greek salad with chicken.
 It came with a lot of pita bread, and I have no complaints.

 For a Greek Dressing, it was unusual.
 To me, it tasted (and looked) like Italian dressing.
 It was unique.
 The salad itself was good and I appreciated they use spinach leaves versus romaine.